The Birthday Song Scam

 Feeling honored, seeing no obvious way this could be a scam, I looked at his Instagram account.
 It offered four photos of a man, woman, and two kids, all in portrait or vacation-like settings.
 I asked for insights on his birthday daughter.
 He said Cecilia loved animals, especially dogs, horses, and unicorns.
 Indeed, he said she believed in unicorns so much, she intended to be the first person to actually discover one.

-I didn’t promise him anything, for my ear and throat ached, my mind pondered client work, and I felt guilt from not editing my next novel.
+I didn’t promise him anything, for my ear and throat ached, my mind focused on client work, and I felt guilt from not editing my next novel.
 Still, I pondered this request for two days while taking aspirin, gargling with salt water, and asking God for insight — for it’s hard to imagine a better reason for writing a song, something I had not tried for several months.
 Who wouldn’t want to create such a musical keepsake?